-It’s been one of those seasons for Burlington as it sits with a 14-33 record, the worst mark in the Midwest League.
-The Timber Rattlers have a 26-24 record and sit five games back in the Western Division.
+It was one of those seasons for Burlington as it sat with a 14-33 record, the worst mark in the Midwest League.
+The Timber Rattlers had a 26-24 record and sat five games back in the Western Division.

 With an 0-2 count, Pina had to know Ziemba was going to throw some junk, and they were lucky to get Pierre to swing at the pitch.
 Not being able to anticipate the ball being in the dirt or converting the throw over to first is devastating.

 The Burlington Bees had the game won and then completely blew a two-run lead on a botched third strike.